FAMILY VIOLENCE PROGRAM OF CLEVELAND

 HUMANE EDUCATIONAL SOCIETY

-* Opportunities: Socialize with homeless animals to prepare them for adoption.
+* Opportunities: Socialize with homeless animals to prepare and promote them for adoption.
 Help with cleaning, customer service and other tasks on weekdays and Saturdays.
-Orientation and training provided. firstname.lastname@example.org.
+Orientation and training provided for all positions. firstname.lastname@example.org.

 MCKAMEY ANIMAL CARE AND ADOPTION CENTER